DEFRA/epr-backend/docs/spreadsheet-template-marker-guide.md

 Metadata markers identify single values like processing type, template version, or accreditation number.
 A metadata marker starts with `__EPR_META_` followed by the field name in capital letters with underscores between words.

-Put the marker in a cell.
-Put the value to extract in the cell immediately to the right.
+Put the marker in a cell - the contents of the cell immediately to the right is the value that will be extracted.

 **Example:**